 Grades earned on end-of-course exams required for high school courses designated by Kentucky Administration Regulation shall not count as part of a student’s final grade.
 The rationale for this will be presented to the Commissioner of Education annually by December 31.
 A student's grade shall not be lowered as a disciplinary action.

-Habits of Success
+Graduate Profile Competencies

-Trigg County Public Schools believes that students should learn and develop habits and skills that contribute to success.
-These habits and skills include collaboration, communication, critical thinking, creativity, time management, responsibility, etc. These non-academic habits are important for students to learn and utilize.
+Trigg County Public Schools believes that students should learn and develop competencies that contribute to success.
+These competencies include collaboration, communication, critical thinking, self-direction, and mastery learning

 Each school’s School Based Decision Making Council (SBDM) shall establish expectations regarding grading practices such as late assignments, zeros on missing or incomplete assignments, bonus points, and others.
 Homework and class participation should be used as formative data to guide instruction and not be utilized in grade calculations.
-The Habits of Success should be used as the reporting mechanism for student work habits.

-CURRICULUM AND INSTRUCTION BO08.221
+CURRICULUM AND INSTRUCTION BR08.221